If you’ve been wracking your brain trying to figure out the difference between the fiddle and the violin, I’m happy to say I can shed some light.

 Now you can decide whether the fiddle or the violin wins the argument!

-If you’re trying to decide between learning to play the fiddle or the violin, don’t take the decision too seriously.
+If you’re trying to decide between learning to play the fiddle or the violin, don’t stress yourself with too much thinking!

 At the end of the day, the only real difference between the two is the music they play.
-So, if you start classical training and absolutely hate it, you can always change your mind and get some folk music on the go!
-I first learned to play the fiddle then I realized if I wanted to join an orchestra, I’d need a bit of extra training.
+So, if you start classical training and hate it, you can always change your mind and get some folk music on the go!
+I first learned to play the fiddle, then realized that I’d need some extra training if I wanted to join an orchestra.
 To be honest, I loved the challenge.

 - Violin Sizes – Find Out What The Perfect Size Violin For You Or Your Child